 - Data governance framework

-How do you mitigate Project Mgmt Risks?
+How do you mitigate Project Management Risks?

 - Clear plan: scope, timeline, resources